 Why Study in Japan?
 Here are our top 10 reasons

-Japan is continually internationalizing as its companies actively compete across the globe; leading to good job prospects for graduates.
-Studying a bachelor’s degree in Japan is also more affordable than in many other G7 nations and there are many scholarship opportunities available.
-All of which is leading more students to ask “should I study in Japan?”.
+Japan is continually internationalizing as its companies actively compete across the globe.
+This leads to excellent job prospects for graduates of Japanese universities.
+Studying a bachelor’s degree in Japan is also more affordable than in many other G7 nations.
+Moreso when combined with a scholarship from the university or a national program, and there are many such scholarships available.
+All of which is leading more students to ask, “Should I study in Japan?”

 Here are 10 great reasons why you should consider studying in Japan!